Sunday Mercury (New York): Ill-fated expansion and collapse

 The paper continued to lose money (reportedly about $2000 a week), and in March 1895 Cauldwell sold out to William Noble in a somewhat unusual exchange, where he received a hotel called the Hotel Empire (a project which Noble had bought out of foreclosure in 1893 and completed) in exchange for the paper.

-News reports from mid-1895 reported that "silver men", whose support in the East had been limited, had now purchased the paper to be their organ.
+News reports from mid-1895 reported that "silver men", whose support in the East had been limited, had now purchased the paper to be their house organ.
 Although the paper did advocate in support of free silver in 1895, it appears the anticipated sale to "silver men" fell apart, as Noble had to file for bankruptcy in 1899 due to his Mercury debts.

-During this same period (early–mid-1895), Adolph Ochs, then-editor of the Chattanooga Times, was invited to become editor and half-owner of the Mercury in its "free silver" campaign.
+During this same period (early–mid-1895), Adolph Ochs, then-editor of the Chattanooga Times (and future longtime owner / publisher of The New York Times) was invited to become editor and half-owner of the Mercury in its "free silver" campaign.
 Ochs turned the offer down, in part because of his own support for the gold standard.
 The paper was then offered to Ochs for outright sale, but that also did not come to fruition when it turned out that the Mercury could not assure that its rights to press association copy would transfer to a new owner.
-Ochs remained on the lookout for a New York paper, however, and in August 1896 he purchased the then also-struggling New York Times.
+Ochs remained on the lookout for a New York paper, however, and by August 1896, he purchased the then also-struggling New York Times, founded in 1851 by Henry Raymond and several others.

 The Mercury ceased publishing altogether under that name around late 1896.
-Some older sources state the paper failed in 1895, but it was being published well into 1896, though it was certainly on its last legs.
+Some older sources state the paper failed in 1895, but it was still being published well into 1896, though it was certainly on its last legs.
 On September 20, 1896, the New York Times reported that the office of the Mercury "was still closed last night" and the Chicago Tribune printed on September 28 that the "free silver sentiment in New York was not even warm enough to prevent the fail of the New York Mercury."

 When Cauldwell died in 1907, the New York Tribune called him "the father of Sunday journalism."